TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 ^^^^^^^^^^^^^^^^^^

 This calls either a PHP-function or a method in a class.
-This is very useful if you want to incorporate you own data processing or content.
+This is very useful if you want to incorporate your own data processing or content.

-Basically this is a userdefined cObject, because it's just a call to a function or method you control!
+Basically this is a user defined cObject, because it's just a call to a function or method you control!

 An important thing to know is that if you call a method in a class (which is of course instantiated as an object) the internal variable 'cObj' of that class is set with a *reference* to the parent cObj.
 See the file
 typo3/sysext/statictemplates/media/scripts/example\_callfunction.php for an
 example of how this may be useful for you.
 Basically it offers you an API of functions which are more or less relevant for you.
 Refer to the appendix "PHP include scripts" at the end of this document.

-If you create this object as USER\_INT, it'll be rendered non-cached, outside the main page-rendering.
+If you create this object as USER\_INT, it will be rendered non-cached, outside the main page-rendering.

 .. ### BEGIN~OF~TABLE ###